aggeorgiev/learninglocker-docker/README.md

-# Learning Locker version 2 in Docker
+# Learning Locker in Docker

-It is a dockerized version of Learning Locker (LL) version 2 based on the installation guides at http://docs.learninglocker.net/guides-custom-installation/
+It is a dockerized version of Learning Locker (LL) version 7.1.1 based on the installation guides at http://docs.learninglocker.net/guides-custom-installation/

 ## Architecture